Vision Statement

 Impact of the teaching and learning of Computing

-Work produced on the school computers or iPads or at home is saved on the individual class areas in Purple Mash.
-Each individual class also has their own area on the school server where other work, such as that produced in Windows, should be saved.
-This work can be accessed by all staff and pupils can see each other’s work that is on the server.
-Work on the server is only accessible to anyone whilst inside the school building.
-Purple Mash work is available for all teachers to see, but not children.
-Teachers may choose to share examples of children’s work saved in Purple Mash as examples of good practice.
+Microsoft related work is saved on the individual class areas within the Student Hub and work done within Purple Mash is saved in the Purple Mash class areas.
+This work can be accessed by all staff and saving work in this way has given the children some important skills when storing and retrieving their files.
+Purple Mash work is available for all teachers to see and they may choose to share examples of children’s work saved in Purple Mash as examples of good practice.
 All work can be assessed from these places and monitored accordingly.
 Assessment of computing is conducted in an on-going and formative way.

 Children leaving St Joseph’s will have had a thorough and well-rounded education in computing.
-They will understand that digital literacy skills are important for all aspects of living in the digital age.
-They will understand that computational thinking will enable them to be able to solve problems, knowing that there may be more than one solution, or that some problems are difficult to solve, building resilience in the process.
+They will understand that information technology, computer science and digital literacy skills are important for all aspects of living in the digital age.
+They will understand that learned skills will enable them to be able to solve problems, knowing that there may be more than one solution, or that some problems are difficult to solve, building resilience in the process.
 They will know that they should work online safely and understand their responsibilities whilst working online – particularly with the feelings of others in mind.
 They should understand, at an age appropriate level, that the internet has malevolent content and know what to do and who to go to, should they ever experience anything they feel unsure of.
 St Joseph’s pupils will be able to move forward using digital equipment and the associated skills with confidence.